CrazyStoneonRoad/TGRS-HRRSD-Dataset/README.md

 # FAQ
 If any question is met, please contanct me with the e-mail: 1153463027@qq.com.

+Qestion 1: AP for the "T junction" class is always NAN or 0, why?

+Anwser Q1: In some object detection frameworks, there may be a piece of code like "cls_names = lower( cls_names )".
+This will set class names to lower case, but class names in xml files contain "T junction" where "T" is uppercase.
+This actually will cause several problems.
+The solution is using debug sofwares to find the code of changing word cases and correct it.
+For the dataset, I won't change the "T junction" labels in xmls currently for lacking time.

 # Citation
 If you find HRRSD dataset useful in your research, please consider citing: